Advantages of an Independent Insurance Agent vs. a Captive Agent

 Captive insurance agents are contracted to work exclusively with a single carrier or umbrella group.
 Captive agents find potential clients for a carrier or group of carriers only.

-An independent agent on the other hand, is not solely contracted to just one insurance carrier.
+An independent agent on the other hand, is not solely contracted to just one insurance company.
 They are able to contract with as many insurance carriers as they need to suit their clients’ needs.

 The Advantages of Being Independent

-1. Ability to Represent Multiple Carriers
+1. Represent Multiple Carriers

 2. Support When you Want It